50 English Beach Vocabulary Words for Summer Fun

 A regular boat uses oars (long wooden paddles) or a sail (a large piece of fabric that catches the wind) to move.
 A motorboat uses a motor, or engine.
 Motorboats can go pretty fast!

 If you want to see underwater but don’t want to go too far from the surface, try using a snorkle.
-A snorkle is made of swimming goggles and a long tube bent upwards.
+A snorkle is made of swimming goggles and a long tube bent upward.
 The goggles let you see underwater, and the tube lets you keep breathing without “coming up for air” (coming to the surface of the water to breathe).

 Scuba diving is a fantastic way to see even deeper under the water.
 Scuba is an acronym (a shortening of words) that stands for “self-contained underwater breathing apparatus.”
 Most native speakers don’t know that, though!
 Scuba diving uses a full suit and a tank of air to allow divers to swim down deeper than snorkeling, and for longer periods of time.